Azure/FTA-WelcomeKits/specialized/avs/plan/plan.md

 [Home](../readme.md)

 Welcome to the FastTrack for Azure - Azure VMware Solution Welcome Kit section on planning your Azure VMware Solution.
-This will cover the fundamental topics that all are applicable to all and any .Azure VMware Solution [deployments](../deploy/deploy.md).
+This will cover the fundamental topics that all are applicable to all and any Azure VMware Solution [deployments](../deploy/deploy.md).

 | Title | Type | Reference |
 | --- | --- | --- |